viega/hatrack/src/README.md

 algorithms, *witchhat*, *woolhat* and *crown* are fully wait free.
 Actually, all our hash tables except for *duncecap* have fully wait free read (get) operations.
-And our lock free variants are mostly wait-free, except under exceptional conditions-- the work to convert them to full wait-freedom is small, and has no practical performance impact.
+And our lock free variants are mostly wait-free, except under exceptional conditions.
+But the work to convert them to full wait-freedom is small, and has no practical performance impact.

 ### Parallelizability